-The Company's balance sheet remains strong with significant positions held in cash and cash equivalents and marketable securities.
-Marketable securities, consisting of high quality preferred shares, are mainly impacted by movements in interest rates.
-A reduction in inventories is the result of fewer stores and a focus on tighter inventory management.
-The Company carefully manages its capital expenditures which were \$33.4 million in fiscal 2016, \$34.4 million in fiscal 2017 and \$27.0 million in fiscal 2018.
+The Company's balance sheet remains strong with significant cash and cash equivalents and marketable securities.
+Marketable securities consist of high quality preferred shares, for which the fair value is mainly impacted by movements in interest rates.
+The increase in inventories is the result of planned earlier receipts of spring merchandise.
+The Company carefully manages its capital expenditures, which were \$34.4 million in fiscal 2017, \$27.0 million in fiscal 2018 and \$26.1 million in fiscal 2019.
 These capital expenditures are primarily investments related to digital technology and retail system upgrades, distribution and handling system improvements and existing store renovations and new store builds.